Find Wisconsin travel tips, stories, maps, videos and news for unusual tourist attractions and sights.

 Spring Green, Wisconsin

-This amazing place has little to do with a house or a rock, but a lot to do with music machines, a giant cannon, a sea monster, and excess amounts of everything.
+This amazing place has little to do with a house or a rock, but a lot to do with music machines, a giant cannon, a sea monster, and excesses of everything.

 Fountain City, Wisconsin